Sara Cerdas

-Sara Cerdas (born 23 March 1989) is a Portuguese medical doctor and politician who serving as a Member of the European Parliament for the Socialist Party.
+Sara Cerdas (born 23 March 1989) is a Portuguese medical doctor and politician who served as a Member of the European Parliament for the Socialist Party between 2019 and 2024.

 Early life and career

 Cerdas was born on 23 March 1989.
 Having grown up in Funchal, at Madeira Island, until the age of 18 Cerdas was a competition swimmer for Clube Naval do Funchal.
 She represented Portugal through the national youth team and achieved medals and records at the regional and national level.

 Cerdas holds a master's degree in Medicine by the University of Lisbon, post-graduation in Travel Medicine by the NOVA University of Lisbon, a master's degree in Public Health Sciences by the University of Umeå and is a PhD student in Public Health Sciences at Stockholm University, Sweden.

 During her student and professional path, Cerdas was elected for representative positions in the global health field, like the International Federation of Medical Students Association (IFMSA), National Association of Medical Students (ANEM) and Students Association of the Faculty of Medicine of Lisbon (AEFML).